-The current management measure for Pacific Saury specifies both catch and effort limits guided by science advice provided in the form of a stock assessment conducted by the Small Scientific Committee on Pacific Saury.
-For 2023 and 2024 Members of the Commission agree that the annual catches of Pacific saury in the Convention Area and the areas under their jurisdiction adjacent to the Convention Area should not exceed 250,000 metric tons.
-In these years, the annual total allowable catch (TAC) of Pacific saury in the Convention Area shall be limited to 150,000 metric tons.
-Each Member of the Commission shall reduce the annual total catch of Pacific saury by the fishing vessels entitled to fly its flag in 2023 and 2024 by 55% from its reported catch in 2018.
+The current management measure for Pacific Saury specifies both catch and effort limits.
+Catch limits are guided by science advice based on the calculated annual catch level in the entire area of Pacific saury in accordance with the interim HCR.
+For 2024, Members of the Commission agree that the annual catches of Pacific saury in the Convention Area and the areas under their jurisdiction adjacent to the Convention Area should not exceed 225,000 metric tons.
+In this year, the annual total allowable catch (TAC) of Pacific saury in the Convention Area shall be limited to 135,000 metric tons.
+Each Member of the Commission shall reduce the annual total catch of Pacific saury by the fishing vessels entitled to fly its flag in 2024 by 55% from its reported catch in 2018.